hassancodes/snapscore/README.md

-# Snapscore.py | A python bot to increase snapscore
+# Snapscore.py | A python bot to increase snapscore.
 An adb bot that builds my snapscore automatically
 # Flex while you unsnap 😜